Pulsatile secretion: Thyrotropin and thyroid hormones (HPT axis)

 The secretion pattern of thyrotropin (TSH) is shaped by infradian, circadian and ultradian rhythms.
 Infradian rhythmis are mainly represented by circannual variation mirroring the seasonality of thyroid function.
-Circadian rhythms lead to a peak secretion (acrophase) around midnight and nadir concentrations around noon and in the early afternoon.
+Circadian rhythms lead to peak (acrophase) secretion around midnight and nadir concentrations around noon and in the early afternoon.
 A similar pattern is observed for triiodothyronine, however with a phase shift.
 Pulsatile release contributes to the ultradian rhythm of TSH concentration with about 10 pulses per 24 hours.
 The amplitude of the circadian and ultradian rhythms is reduced in severe non-thyroidal illness syndrome (TACITUS).

 Contemporary theories assume that autocrine and paracrine (ultrashort) feedback mechanisms controlling TSH secretion within the anterior pituitary gland are a major factor contributing to the evolution of its pulsatility.

 Insulin

 Pulsatile insulin secretion from individual beta cells is driven by oscillation of the calcium concentration in the cells.
-In beta cells lacking contact (i.e. outside islet of Lagerhans), the periodicity of these oscillations is rather variable (2-10 min).
-However, within an islet of Langerhans, the oscillations become synchronized by electrical coupling between closely located beta cells that are connected by gap junctions, and the periodicity is more uniform (3-6 min).
-In addition to gap junctions, pulse coordination is managed by ATP signaling. α and δ cells in the pancreas also share secrete factors in a similar pulsatile manner.
+In beta cells lacking contact (i.e. outside islets of Lagerhans), the periodicity of these oscillations is rather variable (2–10 min).
+However, within an islet of Langerhans, the oscillations become synchronized by electrical coupling between closely located beta cells that are connected by gap junctions, and the periodicity is more uniform (3–6 min).
+In addition to gap junctions, pulse coordination is managed by ATP signaling.
+Alpha and beta cells in the pancreas also share secrete factors in a similar pulsatile manner.